 The Oak Grove Lodge is a great place for “gathering the troops.”
 It has a fireplace, meeting area, lounge area, rest rooms, and recently remodeled kitchen area (with a refrigerator, microwave, and sink).
 Groups that want to prepare their own meals may use the kitchen in the Oak Grove Lodge.

-Trail’s End has four cabins and a lodge.
-Each cabin has 8 beds and one bathroom.
+Trail’s End has three cabins.
+Trails End #1 is a new cabin and is divided into two sections with 1 twin bed and 4 bunkbeds (sleeps 8) and a bathroom in each section.
 Linens are provided.
 Trail’s End – as you may guess – is at the far end of Briarwood’s property (at the end of the trail – and the road).
-Trail’s End has our oldest cabins (and least expensive).
+Trail’s End #2 & #4 are our oldest cabins.

 The Meadows consists of two buildings – the dorm and the lodge.